uclaopt/Provable_Plug_and_Play/README.md

 $ python3 pnp_admm_csmri.py --model_type DnCNN --sigma 15 --alpha 2.0 --maxitr 100 --verbose 1
 ```
 All the arguments are explained in the file "utils/config.py".

+## Training
+We provide some pretraining models in the folder "pretrained_models".
+They can be directly used in the Plug-and-PLay framework.
+To train new models, please refer the "README" file in the "training" folder.

 Citation
 =========================